DylanJDombrowski/CustomPortfolio/README.md

 ## Skills

 I pride myself on my critical thinking and effective communication skills, always questioning the status quo to refine processes.
-This approach, coupled with my technical skills in HTML, CSS, Node.js, React, and various APIs, enables me to create innovative and efficient solutions.
+This approach, coupled with my technical skills in HTML, CSS, JavaScript, Node.js, React, and Rest APIs, enables me to create innovative and efficient solutions.

 ## Technical Proficiencies: